-The reason I have chosen Frost's poem is because of his brilliant use of the English language and the structure he used in communicating his ideas.
+The reason I have chosen Frost's poem is because of his confirmed use of the English language and the structure he used in communicating his ideas.
 This poem is often used to challenge the reader to interpret what was the eventual outcome of Frost's decision not to take one road but instead take the other.

 This poem is based on two absolutes.
 First, Frost could not look into the future to determine which road would be the best to travel.
-Second, if the road chosen did not work out to his advantage, he could not go back and try again.
+Second, if the road chosen did not workout to his advantage, he could not go back and try again.

-All humans are born with two roads before them and each one's volition will eventually determine which to choose.
-One choice would result in a human life lived for a short period of time while the other choice would result in a life lived for all eternity.
+All humanity is born with two roads before him and his volition will eventually determine which to choose.
+One choice would result in a human life lived for a short period of time while the other choice would result in a life lived for eternity in both time and eternity.